How Torres ushered in Spain's era of dominance

 Article body

-As former Atlético Madrid, Liverpool and Chelsea forward Fernando Torres announces his retirement, we reflect on the seminal goal against Germany in the UEFA EURO 2008 that ended 44 years of hurt for Spain.
+As former Atlético Madrid, Liverpool and Chelsea forward Fernando Torres announces his retirement, we reflect on his seminal goal against Germany in the UEFA EURO 2008 final that ended 44 years of hurt for Spain.

 What made it special?